collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 In this example, I am submitting a pull request.
 It could be either a pull request I am submitting through a fork, when I did not have write access to the DjangoCon US website repo.
 Or, it could be a pull request that I am submitting through the organizational repo after I became a maintainer.

 <!--
-Our perspective is of a person submitting a pull request.
 The person has cloned a repo (either the organizational repo or a fork) that he or she has write permission to, is going to create a feature branch, make changes to the feature branch, push the branch back to the origin, and submit a pull request for the changes to be merged into the source.
 -->

 </td></tr>